Ingredients

 Receiving Orders

-Receive ordered products and transfer them into inventory.
+Receive ordered products and post them into ingredient stock.